Adjunct Certification Training

 ZORN 100 - New Staff Orientation Part 1 of 2

 Each month a general two part orientation is held for all employees new to the college.
 The session contains information about the culture and history of the college, an overview of the student body and the mission and goals of JCCC.
-Employee subject matter experts present on the topics of sustainability, risk management and wellness.
-Employees should wear suitable shoes for the one hour campus walking tour.
+Employee subject matter experts present on the topics of sustainability, risk management, wellness, and institutional research and the JCCC foundation.

 ZORN 110 - New Staff Orientation Part 2 of 2

-This session of orientation acquaints new employees with campus safety & security systems, emergency preparedness, technology training system and campus resources.
+Orientation Part II: This session of orientation acquaints new employees with campus safety & security systems, emergency preparedness, payroll, technology resources and campus resources.